 You want to avoid flood zones as best as possible.
 These areas will flood during a hurricane.
 If you must build in the flood zone we have another article on Flood Zone House Design.

 If you are in an area prone to hurricanes you want to build your house on a high point on the land.
 Avoid low points or areas at the bottom of a slope.
 Water will rush towards the house on a low point causing floods.
 You can make swales around your house to help divert the water.

 A swale is a an area of land that is lower down to create a natural barrier to keep water away from a house or building.
 By building up the land close to the house you have lower areas around the high point that can divert water away from the house.

-Concrete is probably the best material for a hurricane proof house.
+Concrete is probably the best material for a hurricane proof house or any high risk construction.
 Concrete is strong, durable, readily available, fire resistant, and will last a very long time.
 I would put concrete homes at the top of my list for the best construction types for hurricane proof houses.

 We built several poured in place concrete homes to replace houses destroyed by flood, storm, and fire.
 Concrete homes will be more expansive than most construction types.
 You also have aesthetic concerns for concrete homes.
+Some people love the look of concrete and some hate it.
+You can of course cover the concrete.
 Check out another post we wrote on Concrete House Design to learn more about concrete homes.

 This is a concrete house with concrete made to look like siding.

 Unit Masonry or cement block (CMU) for Hurricane Proof House Design: